DillyDallyKing/splytreact/README.md

 ## Redux Refactored Version

-The Redux Refactored Version has been implemented & can be tested @ [SplytReactRedux](http://splytreactredux.surge.sh/)
+The Redux Refactored version has been implemented & can be tested @ [SplytReactRedux](http://splytreactredux.surge.sh/)

 The Redux Version has also been merged with the master.
 As Of 30/05/19.

+## Technicsl Review Slides Faciliatation

+The link to the [Technical Review Slides](https://docs.google.com/presentation/d/16d8hXAhRUSJie_VM2IaKAW_2PeaEi-CbamXyhr9ag1w/edit?usp=sharing)